Chapter 15:

 “The river of what?”

 Sahaela shrugged, “life, souls, all of the above?
-I never studied the theory of things and all that, that was for mages of the High Tower.”
+I never actually got to study the theory of things and all that.
+That was for mages of the High Tower.”

 “High Tower?”